vmsmith/CookBook/offal_kidneys_moutarde.md

 ### Veal Kidneys à la Moutarde

 #### Ingredients
-* Fresh whole veal kidney
+* 1 fresh whole veal kidney
-* 6 cups of veal stock
+* 3 cups of veal stock
-* 3 tablespoons of oil
+* 1 1/2 tablespoons of oil
-* 8 tablespoons of butter
+* 4 tablespoons of butter
-* Mushrooms
+* 8 ounces of sliced mushrooms
-* 1 large finely chopped shallot
+* 1/2 cup of finely chopped shallot
-* Heavy cream
+* 1/2 cup of heavy cream
+* 2 tablespoons of coarse ground prepared mustard
+* Salt and pepper to taste

 #### Preparation
 1. Cut vein out of kidney, separate into lobes, and liberally salt